-Eligibility for Category A/B Counter Disaster Operations (CDO) is limited to removal of disaster related debris from residential properties to make it safe, habitable and accessible, preventing displacement of the resident.
+Eligibility for Category A/B Counter Disaster Operations (CDO) is limited to removal of disaster related debris from residential properties to make it safe and habitable, preventing displacement of the resident.
 This includes:

-- clean-up activities inside and immediately outside a home, including removal of fallen trees and disaster waste - removal of disaster related debris, such as mud, damaged furniture and whitegoods - removal of building material debris caused by the disaster, such as tiles, bricks and broken glass.
+- clean-up activities inside and immediately outside a home (including removal of fallen trees and disaster waste) - removal of disaster related debris, such as ash or silt damaged furniture and whitegoods - removal of building material debris caused by the disaster (such as tiles, bricks and broken glass).

 These activities can be undertaken in the immediate aftermath of an event to assist the community to recover.
-It is recommended that clean-up activities are limited to the impacted area and any public announcement or signage outlines the intent of the clean-up.
+It is recommended that clean-up activities area is limited to the impacted area and any public announcement outlines the intent of the clean-up.

-Table 1 outlines the Category A/B CDO eligible activities and associated extraordinary costs, and ineligible activities and associated expenditure for:
+Table 1 outlines the Category A/B Counter Disaster Operations eligible activities and associated extraordinary costs, and ineligible activities and associated expenditure for:

-- · disaster waste directly related to the disaster - · event related debris & building material - · disaster waste, debris, trees and emergent works.
+- disaster waste directly related to the disaster - event related debris & building material - disaster waste, debris, trees in emergent works.